Yehdar/Basic-ROS2-Networks/README.md

 # More backend, eh?
 Backend has always kicked my ass and I have had enough!
 From now on, I will get more invovled on the backend aspects of projects.
-In fact, I will accomplish this by being a part of the YURS software team.
-Of course, rovers are cool on their own but to actual make one think and compute is something else.
+In fact, I plan to accomplish this by being a part of the York University Robotics Society software team.
+With everything, there is the good and the bad.
+In this case, the good is being surrounded by very talented, driven people who will do their utmost to get the job done.
+On the other hand, the bad is that... theres no bad lol!
+Originally, I would have intepreted the backend programming to be bad but now I see it as an oppurtunity to get better.
+Albeit, there is a steep learning curve which slightly frightens me but I know, deep down, that if I put in the work, then I will be alright (probably excelling).
+Anyways, this repo pertains to my first assignment in the software team.

 ## DETAILS
-- ROS2 (Humble Hawksbill(
+- ROS2 (Humble Hawksbill)
 - Python
 - Ubuntu